nsennes/PowerBI-Portfolio/README.md

   - Designed a matrix to map job roles with key skillsets, providing industry-specific insights.

 - **What I Learned**:
-  - How to perform **data modeling** to establish relationships between datasets and streamline analysis.
   - The importance of **exploratory data analysis (EDA)** in revealing hidden trends and insights.
   - Building dynamic, interactive dashboards with seamless navigation for users.
   - Using advanced Power BI tools to present insights effectively and make data actionable.